On the Reboot server of Maplestory, everything revolves around mesos.

 No matter what level you are at, you need to find a map where you can one-shot mobs or at least almost instantly kill mobs.

-Some of the specific meso-farming maps that work well for players include:
+Some other specific meso-farming maps that work well for players at levels 225-250 include:

 - Arcana: Deep in the Cavern – Lower Path 1